ganmor/react-core-list/README.md

 In more details :
 On each rendering frame, the list check the scroll position if it's before the first rendered element it adds item before if it's after it add elements after.
-If it's way different, ( the new rendered elements and the previous ones do not overlap, it renderes at an appoximation of the position based on items mean height.
+If it's way different, ( the new rendered elements and the previous ones do not overlap, it renders at an appoximation of the position based on items mean height.

-Variables name sare pretty straightforward, you can have a look for yourself.

 See demo here : http://ganmor.github.io/react-infinite-list